gophercoders/website/content/lessons/KS2/lower/selection.md

-The `worldtemperature` program asks the user to input the current temperature and then compares this to the temperature in various capital cities printing out if the temperature is hotter or colder then the other city.
+The `worldtemperature` program asks the user to input the current temperature and then compares this to the temperature in various capital cities printing out if the temperature is hotter or colder than the other city.

 {{% defaultNote %}}
 The temperatures in the capital cities was correct when the program was